ShipEngine/shipengine-python-sample-app/README.md

 ShipEngine Python Sample App
 ====================================

-This is a ShipEnine sample app, written in Python 3.
+This is a ShipEngine sample app, written in Python 3.
 It demonstrates how easy it is to use various parts of the ShipEngine API in Python.

 Installation & Usage